Chart Color Schemes

 Rankin Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Rankin Park has a notably higher proportion of residents with university qualifications than broader regions.
-35.3% of its residents aged 15 and above have university degrees compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most prevalent at 23.7%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 34.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.2% and certificates for 22.8%.
+Rankin Park's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 35.3% have university qualifications, compared to 21.3% in the Rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 23.7%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
+Vocational credentials are also prevalent, with 34.0% of residents aged 15+ holding them – advanced diplomas at 11.2% and certificates at 22.8%.

-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is high, with 29.0% currently enrolled in formal education.
 This includes 10.2% in primary education, 7.0% in secondary education, and 5.2% pursuing tertiary education.
-Schools appear to be located outside Rankin Park's immediate boundaries, requiring families to access them in neighboring areas.

 Frequently Asked Questions - Education